Back to Knowledge Hub

 Noise complaints are among the most common tenant issues landlords face—and one of the most challenging to resolve.
 Whether it's a tenant playing loud music, a neighbor's barking dog, or construction noise at odd hours, landlords in Washington DC, Virginia, and Maryland must balance competing tenant rights, lease obligations, and local noise ordinances.
 Handling noise complaints effectively protects your property, reduces tenant turnover, and minimizes legal exposure.

-Understanding Noise Ordinances in DC, Virginia, and Maryland
+What Should You Know About Noise Ordinances in DC, Virginia, and Maryland?

 Each jurisdiction in the DC metro area has noise regulations that landlords and tenants must follow: